CASE STUDY

 IDEATION

-Candle Box Model
+Candle Box 3D Model

 Ideation

-Lighting & Environment
+Staging, Lighting & Environment

 Studio Scene